Ang Li (pianist): Selected performances

 Ang Li has performed on five continents: North and South America, Europe, Australia and Asia.
 She has appeared at Carnegie Hall, John F. Kennedy Center for the Performing Arts, Alice Tully Hall at Lincoln Center for the Performing Arts, National Arts Centre in Ottawa, Ruïnekerk of Bergen in the Netherlands, Hong Kong City Hall, Forbidden City Concert Hall in Beijing, among others.
+Ms. Li performed with the China National Symphony Orchestra at The China National Center for the Performing Arts in 2007 and the Beijing Symphony Orchestra at the same venue in 2008.

 Li commissioned and premiered the Canadian-American composer, Jared Miller's newest piano work, "Souvenirs d'Europe."
 Recently, the piece won the coveted ASCAP Morton Gould Young Composers Award.
 In this competition, Miller's score and Li's recording were selected out of nearly 700 submissions from across the United States.
 Ang Li also gave the US premiere of Jerome Blais' work: "Es ist genug!", as well as the India, Hong Kong, mainland China and Scotland premiere of Alexina Louie's Memories in an Ancient Garden.